abs51295/ossprojects-wiki/Systers-Portal.md

 * Read [Systers Portal documentation](http://systers-portal.readthedocs.org/en/develop/)
 * Deploy the project on your local machine
 * Make a contributions to Systers Portal or provide proof that you have enough experience with Python and Django.
 You can find [easy TODO tasks on our GitHub issues page](https://github.com/systers/portal/issues?q=is%3Aopen+is%3Aissue+label%3A%22easy+TODO%22).
+* Make a rough timeline and split up the idea into tasks.
+If possible create a prototype, identify possible issues early.
-* Talk to a mentor
+* Talk to a mentor.
 * Apply on the GSoC website.
 FYI no late submissions will be accepted.

 ## Project ideas